Search by Provider Name

 VA COMMUNITY RESOURCE AND REFERRAL CENTER

 Provides help to access VA and community services.
-Services for former US Military Service members/Veterans may include short-term case management, onsite primary care, access to medical, mental health, and substance abuse treatment, and access to VA housing programs, including Grant and Per Diem program, HUD/VASH, Veterans Recovery House and Supportive Service for Veteran Families (SSVF) if found eligible.
+Services may include short-term case management, onsite primary care, access to medical, mental health, and substance abuse treatment, and access to VA housing programs, including Grant and Per Diem program, HUD/VASH, Veterans Recovery House and Supportive Service for Veteran Families (SSVF) if found eligible.
 These grants do not provide immediate assistance, are sometimes one-time, and may include case management.
-Help with finding market rate or subsidized housing, or linkage to community housing programs.
+Help with finding market rate or subsidized housing or linkage to community housing programs.
 Assistance with expediting VA Benefit claims and access to employment programs such as Supported Employment, Veterans Reintegration program, and State employment.
-Onsite access to computers, clothing, and hygiene items.
+Access to computers, clothing, and hygiene items is available onsite.

 308 SW 1st Avenue